opencord/xos-gui/docs/developer/service_graph.md

+# Configuring the Service Graph

-# How to operate on the Service Graph
+This section describes how to operate on the service graph using the CORD GUI.

-The service graph enable some features to simplify operators daily tasks, here is a quick guide on how to use those fetaures.

-## Adding informations to the graph
+## Adding Information to the Graph

-The Service Graph will render by default only the `Services`, but you can augment the available information by pressing:
+By default, the GUI renders only the `Services` in the service graph, but you can augment the available information by pressing:

 * `Shift + f` toggle fullscreen mode
 * `Shift + s` to add `ServiceInstances` to the graph
-* `Shift + i` to add `Instances` to the graph (this require `ServiceInstances` to be shown)
+* `Shift + i` to add `Instances` to the graph (this requires `ServiceInstances` to be shown)
 * `Shift + n` to add `Networks` to the graph (this require `Instances` to be shown)

-## Define the position of the Services in the graph
+## Defining the Position of Services in the Graph

-XOS define a model called `ServiceGraphConstraint`, that let you enforce constraints on the nodes position.
+XOS defines a model called `ServiceGraphConstraint` that lets you enforce constraints on the nodes position in the display.
+The following describes the basics of how this works.

-Here is a basic of how it works:

-### Setting the services on a line
+### Setting the Services on a Line

 ```json
 ["a", "b", "c"]